VSEGA/nomake-build/docs/en/index.md

 If your system meets these requirements, you can continue.
 ### Build with Basic Build System
 Select this if you don't have any Nomake build.
-If you build Nomake with build system some functionality may not be available.
 #### Init the build
 To start building write:
 `python setup.py`